-If the action of a rule is set to do not advertise, and one or more query/service pairs satisfy the rule's condition, that rule will prohibit the services being advertised to the queries they are pair with.
-A rule that prohibits advertisement takes priority over rules that might propose advertising those services to that query.
+If the action of a rule is set to do not advertise, and one or more query/service pairs satisfy the rule's condition, that rule will prohibit the services from being advertised to the queries with which they are paired.
+A rule that prohibits advertisement takes priority over rules that might propose advertising the services to that query.
 In general, prohibitive rules are a bit like sledgehammers-they are powerful, but must be used with care.
-In general, if you can achieve the desired behavior using only rules that advertise, that is preferable.
+For best practices, if you can achieve the desired behavior using only rules that advertise, do so.